MicrosoftDocs/azure-docs/articles/communication-services/concepts/telephony/direct-routing-sip-specification.md

 ## Contact and Record-Route headers considerations

-The SIP proxy needs to calculate the next hop FQDN for new in-dialog client transactions (for example Bye or Re-Invite), and when replying to SIP Options.
-Either Contact or Record-Route are used.
+The SIP proxy needs to calculate the next hop FQDN for new in-dialog client transactions (for example Bye or Re-Invite), and when replying to SIP OPTIONS.
+This can be done using either Contact or Record-Route.
-According to [RFC 3261, section 8.1.1.8](https://tools.ietf.org/html/rfc3261#section-8.1.1.8), Contact header is required in any request that can result in a new dialog.
+According to [RFC 3261, section 8.1.1.8](https://tools.ietf.org/html/rfc3261#section-8.1.1.8), a Contact header is required in any request that can result in a new dialog.
 The Record-Route is only required if a proxy wants to stay on the path of future requests in a dialog.

 To calculate the next hop, the SIP proxy uses: